lucascriado/simple-bmi-calculator/README.md

-# static-page-with-js
+# calculating-imc-with-javascript
-💻 An HTML/CSS page to study JS
+💻 An HTML/CSS project to study JS